 Nirmala Chachi asked why heart attacks occur?
-Ayushi explained that it is due to the coronary electrical conduction atriol R ventricular octivity artery getting obstructed.
+Ayushi explained that it is due to the coronary artery getting obstructed.
 As mentioned before, cholesterol found in fats often gets deposited along the inner lining of blood vessels.
 Other reasons are smoking, sedentary life style or excessive consumption of fatty food.
 All these can cause a heart attack.